 Analysis of the Poem "This Is Just To Say" by William Carlos Williams

-William Carlos Williams and This Is Just To Say
+William Carlos Williams And A Summary of This Is Just To Say

 William Carlos Williams wrote a quick note to his wife one morning, a 'passing gesture', and stuck it on the refridgerator before heading off to work.
 The note turned out to be a very short poem,This Is Just To Say and became one of his most popular creations when it was published in 1934.

 The poem takes about 20 seconds to recite, has no regular rhythm or syllabic count, no rhyme, and lacks any punctuation, other than line-breaks.
 It is true to the poetic philosophy that Williams championed - away with convention, free the line, write poems about anything, be local, be American, no ideas but in things.